bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 are appropriate to different date and time scales.

 .. note::
-    This example requires a network connection, and depends on the open source Pandas library in order to more easily present realistic timeseries data.
+    This example requires a network connection and depends on the open source Pandas library in order to more easily present realistic timeseries data.